 In order to assess compliance with UL standards, products should be lab tested by UL or by a third-party lab approved by UL.
 Note that UL operate laboratories in the United States, China, Europe, and elsewhere.

 UL compliance can be achieved in more than one way.
 Here’s an overview:

-UL Listing: UL listed products are products that have been tested upon specific requirements.
-Those products are marked with a UL mark for recognition.
+UL Listing: UL listed products are products that have been tested upon specific safety requirements by UL.
+Those products are marked with a UL Listed Mark.

-Some specific electronic products are covered under the Consumer Product Safety Act (CPSA).
+Some electronic products are covered under the Consumer Product Safety Act (CPSA).
 Here are some examples:

 - Electronic products with extension cords

 Reputable testing companies such as Intertek, SGS, and QIMA can help you determine whether your products are covered by CPSA or other regulations.
 Thus, we suggest that importers and manufacturers approach a third-party lab testing company before importing to the United States.

 Certain electronic products require a GCC when importing or manufacturing in the United States.
 The GCC must also be supported with test reports according to the declaration.

 Examples of covered electronic products:

 The GCC should generally contain the following information: